eaglespy18/CodeAlpha_ImageGallery/README.md

-# 📸 CodeAlpha Image Gallery
+# 📸 CodeAlpha Image Gallery project

 A responsive and elegant **Image Gallery** built by **Alhassan Mohammed Khidir** as part of the CodeAlpha internship projects.
 This gallery displays personal photos beautifully with a fullscreen lightbox, thumbnail navigation, and keyboard controls.